Vahan11/ACA-Lessons/lesson-10-11-05-2021/README.md

 ### Vrezh's task

 _Given the user object.
-Collect the email adresses and files using reduce._
+Collect the addresses and files under the keys: email, file._

 ```Javascript